 Migrating means moving your data to a new environment, such as a cloud platform or a new system.
 Having a data architect on hand for this engagement helps reduce risk and improves the rate of a successful migration.

-The immediate benefit of doing this is getting a fresh start with all the benefits the new platform offers.
+The immediate benefit of doing this is getting a fresh start with all the benefits the new platform has to offer.

 It’s a complete overhaul that will jumpstart your company and allow it to benefit from cutting-edge technology immediately.